 The Sport Clubs Senator shall be appointed to the Organizational Affairs Committee, when available.

 Report on Sport Clubs events and collaborate with the U.S.S. to promote sport clubs’ events.

+Meet with the Financial Affairs Committee once per semester to educate Sports Clubs on budgeting.

-One Veterans Relations Senator
+One Senator of Veterans Relations

 The Veterans Relations Senator is preferred to be of veteran status or current member of the United States Armed Forces